railroadmedia/ecommerce/docs/statistics/retention-reporting.md

 that users tend to cancel near their scheduled renewal date.
 That is what makes the reported rate oddly high.

 This number is nearly meaningless without a full understanding of the math behind retention.
-Reporting the retention numbers in this way would likely cause confusion and not be useful.
+Reporting the retention numbers in this way would cause confusion and not be useful.